mauricio-cantu/be-the-hero/README.md

 - run `yarn start` to start the app
 - Scan the QR code shown in your desktop using the Expo mobile app

+### :heavy_plus_sign: Extra TODOs

+- Login validation (e-mail confirmation, reset password, etc)
+- Include a NGO profile page to display more informations about it
+- Store geolocalization information about the NGO
+- Allow the user to set a maximum distance on the case list page, showing cases only from NGOs located within the distance reported by the user

 ## :memo: License

 This project is under MIT license.
 Read [LICENSE](LICENSE.md) file for more details.